 Despite the fact that anybody can get access to the stations, there was an absence of homeless inhabitants—who are abundant in NYC (America's wealthiest city), Chicago, and Boston.
 In NYC, they look like this...

-After we freshened ourselves and changed clothes at our hotel, we embarked on a culinary adventure in the capital.
+After freshening ourselves and changed clothes at our hotel, we wished a Good Night to Nikoloz, and we embarked on a culinary adventure in the capital.
 Up the street from our hotel was the Ritz Carlton Hotel, so we walked there for pre-dinner cocktails.

 We arrived before several Palestinian diplomats (their car's fender flag identified them)...